Great Synagogue (Zhovkva)

+Overview

+As a fortress synagogue, the building's walls were 2 m thick and it had a heavy door.

 The building's roof and most of its interior were destroyed during the Holocaust.
 It was afterwards used as a warehouse.
 Partial rebuilding was carried out in 1955–1956 and 1992, but the synagogue has continued to deteriorate nonetheless.
-It was included in the 2000 World Monuments Watch.
+It was included in the 2000 World Monuments Watch; and an approved restoration plan commenced from 2001.